Montana Mesothelioma Lawyer

 They may experience asbestos exposure while making equipment repairs, cutting into or puncturing walls, or performing daily duties if asbestos is already disturbed.
 In some areas, such as the area near Libby, the soil where they work daily may be contaminated with asbestos.

-Compensation for Asbestos Exposure in Montana
+What Compensation Is Available for Asbestos Exposure in Montana?

 If you’ve been diagnosed with mesothelioma, you may be eligible to recover damages for your medical bills, pain and suffering, lost wages, and more.
 Our knowledgeable Montana mesothelioma attorneys can pursue these damages through a mesothelioma lawsuit, an asbestos trust fund claim, or both.

+We can also help you pursue an asbestos claim after death in the tragic event that your loved one died of mesothelioma.
 When you file a mesothelioma lawsuit for yourself or your lost loved one, you may qualify for punitive damages.
 In Montana, you can recover punitive damages of up to $10 million or three percent of the defendant’s net worth, whichever is less, for your mesothelioma claim.
-Punitive damages are available when the defendant engaged in fraud or malice
+Punitive damages are available when the defendant engaged in fraud or malice.

 We have a large repository of company documents for nearly every asbestos defendant, which will allow us to prove when a company engaged in a fraudulent coverup of the presence or dangers of asbestos.